24/7 Support Line - Call Now

 How long does it last?

 There’s no fixed duration.
-Shorter outpatient programs may last around six to eight weeks, while longer ones may extend for three to six months or more.
-This can differ depending on a person's particular needs, the degree of their alcohol use disorder, commitment to recovery, and the treatment program they participate in.
+Shorter outpatient programs last around six to eight weeks, while longer ones extend for three to six months or more.
+Outpatient alcohol treatment differs depending on a person's particular needs, the degree of their alcohol use disorder, commitment to recovery, and the treatment program they participate in.

 It is also important to remember that full recovery from alcohol use disorder is a prolonged process that doesn’t end after the culmination of formal treatment.